Yaowarat Road: History

-On 3 June 1946, King Rama VIII and his younger brother, Prince Bhumibol (later King Rama IX), visited Yaowarat and Sampheng by walking from morning until noon.
+On Monday 3 June 1946, King Rama VIII and his younger brother, Prince Bhumibol (later King Rama IX), visited Yaowarat and Sampheng by walking from morning until noon.
 This event is considered a milestone of Yaowarat and causing conflicts between Thais and Thais of Chinese descent, including overseas Chinese who live in Thailand to end.

+On Saturday 6 July 2024, at about 8:41 pm, a fire broke out in the Trok Pho community, a narrow lane separated from Yaowarat Road near Guanyin Shrine and Sampheng, burning out a number of houses, injuring two firefighters, and at least 30 people were affected.

-Nowadays, every Chinese New Year festival Yaowarat Road will become a venue for great celebrations.
-The road will be closed to completely turn into a pedestrian street.
-Princess Maha Chakri Sirindhorn has always presided over the opening ceremony, and since December 15, 2019 on every Sunday, this road from 07:00 p.m.-12:00 a.m. will be completely closed to become a pedestrian street (only section Chaloem Buri to Ratchawong Intersections).
+Nowadays, during every Chinese New Year festival, Yaowarat Road becomes a vibrant venue for grand celebrations.
+The road is closed to traffic and transformed into a full pedestrian street.
+Princess Sirindhorn has regularly presided over the opening ceremony.

 Characteristics

-Yaowarat is a road with a total length of 1,532 m (about 5,026 ft) with traffic management as one-way running in opposite directions to the parallel, Charoen Krung Road.
-Starting from the Odeon Circle near Wat Traimit, or Temple of Golden Buddha, and spans canal Khlong Ong Ang to end at Wang Burapha Intersection in front of Wang Burapha area in Phra Nakhon District.
+Yaowarat is a road with a total length of 1532 m, managed as a one-way street running in the opposite direction to the parallel Charoen Krung Road.
+It starts at the Odeon Circle near Wat Traimit, or Temple of the Golden Buddha, crosses the Khlong Ong Ang, and ends at the Wang Burapha Intersection in front of the Wang Burapha area in Phra Nakhon District.

 Transportation

-Yaowarat Road is served by the BMTA and affiliated's bus lines: 1, 4, 7 (only section Ratchawong to Chakkrawat Roads) 21, 25, 40, 53, 73, 73ก, 507, 529, 542, and there are four bus stops: Thian Fah Foundation Hospital, Chaloem Buri, Talat Kao (Old Market) and Wat Tuek.
+Several bus lines run through Yaowarat, such as 3-35 (1), 3-36 (4), 4-36 (7), 3-7E (25), 4-39 (40), and 2-9 (53).
+There are four bus stops located along the road: Thian Fah Foundation Hospital, Chaloem Buri, Talat Kao (Old Market), and Wat Tuek.

-The road also served by the Wat Mangkon Station of the MRT Subway, whose Blue Line runs under the nearby Charoen Krung Road.
+The road is also served by Wat Mangkon Station of the MRT Blue Line, which runs underneath nearby Charoen Krung Road.